 Another reason we recommend camping with babies is that it’s a valuable way to help your bub adapt to changes in the world around him or her.
 For example, I never shied away from making a peep of noise while my babies were napping because I wanted them to develop a tolerance for the predictable level of chaos that usually surrounded our home.

 I apply this same mentality to experiences like camping and going to the beach.
 Your baby is part of your family.
 It is normal and safe to include them in what you enjoy doing.

-It may be tempting to plan a grand camping trip with your baby at a faraway national park, but we strongly recommend a few practice runs first.
-This could be something as simple as pitching your tent in your backyard if you have the space or spending the weekend at a nearby campsite.
+It may be tempting to plan a grand camping trip with your baby at a faraway national park, but we strongly recommend a few practice runs closer to home first.
+This could be something as simple as pitching your small two person tent in your backyard if you have the space or spending the weekend at a nearby campsite.

 Krista Langlois from Fatherly also suggested this, saying: